 Nutritious food plays an important role in ensuring a healthy and risk-free pregnancy.
 However, many women are apprehensive about consuming meat, such as ham during pregnancy.
 Pregnant women should be cautious about eating undercooked or raw meat as it risks infections.
 When such infections are transferred to the fetus, they might cause several adverse effects.
 Although the risk of infection remains low, it is important to consult a doctor before consuming ham.
 Read the post to know more about the safety and risks associated with the consumption of ham during pregnancy and the important tips to follow.

 Meat is a good source of protein, and is an important part of the diet too.
 However, consumption of undercooked meats including clams, raw oysters, sushi, unpasteurized eggs and even raw cookie or cake dough could pose several health risks.
-This is because these undercooked foods tend to contain large amounts of bacteria, parasites and viruses, which may raise your risk of being affected by several health conditions, and possibly even affect you adversely during pregnancy.
+This is because these undercooked foods tend to contain E.coli, Campylobacter, Salmonella, or Toxoplasma gondii , which may raise your risk of being affected by several health conditions (such as food poisoning and toxoplasmosis), and possibly even affect you adversely during pregnancy (1).

 Other foods like hot dogs and luncheon meats also tend to contain bacteria known as Listeria monocytogenes, which causes a condition known as listeriosis.
-Listeriosis, if allowed to progress, may also lead to stillbirth, miscarriage and other serious health problems.
-(1)
+The Centers for Disease Control and Prevention (CDC) states that pregnant women are 10 times more likely to be affected by Listeriosis than others.
+If allowed to progress, listeriosis may also lead to stillbirth, miscarriage, and other serious health problems (2).

 While the risk of being affected by this infection is relatively low, it is still a concerning factor.
 In addition, it is important to note that your body is relatively vulnerable during pregnancy, which is why, it is best to stick to the consumption of foods that have little or no risk of any health concern associated with their consumption.